favonia/cloudflare-ddns/docs/designs/managed-record-ownership.markdown

 - duplicate cleanup
 - `DELETE_ON_STOP`

-Unmatched records are invisible to DNS mutation logic.
-As a result, the updater may create a new managed record even if an unmanaged record already has the desired IP address.
+Unmatched records are invisible to DNS mutation logic, so the updater may create a new managed record even if an unmanaged record already has the desired IP address.

 ## Caching Contract

 Record-list caches store already-filtered managed records.

-This relies on one handle and its bound setter using one stable managed-record filter for their lifetime.
+This requires one handle and its bound setter to use one stable managed-record filter for their lifetime.
 The current cache key does not include filter identity.

 ## Tradeoffs